solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 MySQL products, such as Amazon RDS for MySQL and Google Cloud SQL for MySQL.

-# Introduction to Azure and hosting options
+# Hosting MySQL on Azure - benefits and options

 Now that you understand the benefits of MySQL and a few common deployment models, this section explains approaches to hosting MySQL on